Meet Love Island 2020 contestant Shaughna Phillips - the "clever" contestant who thinks she's always right

 Everything you need to know about Winter Love Island contestant Shaughna Phillips

-The wait for first Love Island of 2020 is almost over – with the reality show set to start imminently.
+It’s here – Love Island is back for 2020 in the first of its now biannual series.

-One of the singles making their way to South Africa for the first winter edition of the hit show is Shaughna Phillips.
+One of the singles making their way to the brand new South African villa for the first winter edition is Shaughna Phillips.

 Here’s everything you need to know about the London-based islander as she joins the Love Island 2020 contestants.